Ovpv1/Study-Projects/README.md

-## Bingo!
+## Bingo
+### I built this Bingo with the purpose of:
+- Challenging myself with new mechanics and logical problems
-I built this Bingo with the purpose of challenging myself - practicing my coding skills and my knowlodge of the Python structures, etc.
+- Practicing my coding skills and my knowlodge of the Python structures
-It is, in fact, my first complex project (that I'm doing by myself)
+- Better understanding of computacional thinking
 #### As I learn more, I'll keep improving the code